-Just outside of Big Bend National Park, there’s something really odd going on in Terlingua, Texas.
-The once thriving mercury mining town has literally reincarnated itself; turning what used to be a whispering ghost town into an outdoor museum that’s full of life but full of mystery.
+There’s something really odd going on in Terlingua, Texas just outside of Big Bend National Park!!
+The once thriving mercury mining town has literally reincarnated itself; turning what used to be a whispering ghost town into a lively outdoor museum full of mystery and wonder.
 Simply put, Terlingua isn’t just a map dot.
-It’s a state of mind.
+This intriguing place is more of a state of mind.
 Amidst the ruins of the past, there’s a bit of quirky lore that you just have to stop and see for yourself.

 Ghost towns are typically what remains of old towns that have gone from bustling to bust.
 And while Terlingua is designated as a ghost town, it’s very much alive with quirkiness , Terlingua, by far, is unique, quirky and well…different.